mikaelvesavuori/codecommit-slack-bot/README.md

 - Select the channel you want the bot to write to; then allow it
 - Copy the hook URL and paste the part that looks like `/services/RANDOM/RANDOM/LONG_RANDOM` into `serverless.yml` under the `provider.environment.SLACK_HOOK_PATH` key

+### Code editor

+- Install dependencies with `npm install` or `yarn`
+- Deploy with `sls deploy`
+- When it's deployed you'll receive an endpoint: copy that down and use it in case you want to manually call the function

 ### AWS

 - Create a standard SNS topic called `slackbot`.
 You are welcome to change this if you want, but in that case you'll also need to update the policy.
-- Use the provided policy (`policy.json`) exchanging the bogus account number and region for your values.
+Use the provided policy (`policy.json`) exchanging the bogus account number and region for your values.
 Note that the policy is fairly wide, but this shouldn't be too much of a security concern...
 KMS is also disabled.
 All these aspects are that way because CodeCommit can be really finicky to get going :/
+- Add a subscription in SNS with the Lambda function as a subscriber to the topic you created.
 - Create a notification rule on your CodeCommit repository.
 Add any events you are interested in.
 As the target, set your newly-created SNS topic.

-### Code editor

-- Install dependencies with `npm install` or `yarn`
-- Deploy with `sls deploy`
-- When it's deployed you'll receive an endpoint: copy that down and use it in case you want to manually call the function

 Done!